John Freame

-John Freame (1669–1745) was an English goldsmith and banker.
+John Freame (1669–1745) was an English Quaker goldsmith and banker.
 In 1690 he co-founded Freame & Gould, which later became Barclays Bank.

 Early life

-John, son of Robert Freame, was born in 1669 in Cirencester, England, and baptised on 11 November of the same year.
+Freame was born in Cirencester, England, in 1669, the son of Robert Freame.
+He was baptised on 11 November of the same year.
 In 1683, he was apprenticed to Job Bolton, a Quaker goldsmith based in Lombard Street.

 Career

 Upon completion of his apprenticeship, Freame gained his Freedom of the City on 7 April 1690, giving him the right to open a business within the City of London as a goldsmith, and went into partnership with Thomas Gould, a fellow Quaker.
-Located in a part of the City where a quarter of the population were Quakers, they were able to build up their reputation — and their business, particularly amongst Quakers.
-They traded as Freame & Gould under the sign of three anchors, building a good reputation.

 In 1728, the business moved to 54 Lombard Street, identified as the ‘Sign of the Black Spread Eagle’.
-Signs were used to identify buildings in an age when few people could read, and, as buildings changed hands, signs would remain.

-The Barclay name entered the business in 1736, when James Barclay, who had married one of John Freame's daughters, was taken into the partnership by his brother-in-law, Joseph.
-Barclays continued to trade from the house in Lombard Street and became identified with the Spread Eagle, which was granted as the bank’s coat of arms in 1937.

 In 1713, Freame published Scripture Instruction: Digested into Several Sections by Way of Questions & Answers in Order to Promote Piety & Virtue, and Discourage Vice & Immorality, with a Preface Relating to Education.

 Personal life

 On 19 August 1697, at the Friends' Meeting at Devonshire House, London, Freame married Priscilla Gould, a sister of his business partner Thomas Gould, who himself married Freame's sister Hannah.

-John and Priscilla Freame had eight children, including: